Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Scheme

 \section{Scheme}

 We now sketch our scheme for FTQC.
 In our scheme, we adopt the code-surgery approach and propose to implement code surgery via gate teleportation.
 We introduce two key techniques to minimize qubit and time overheads: PCS and LTSP; see Fig.~\ref{fig:scheme} and Sec.~\ref{sec:CS}.
-In PCS, we construct deformed codes that enable simultaneous logical operations on multiple code blocks and achieve constant qubit overhead.
-In LTSP, we generate gate-teleportation resource states exploring classical LTCs, minimizing the time cost while maintaining constant qubit overhead.
-As a result, our scheme achieves a time overhead of $O(d^{a+o(1)})$ and constant qubit overhead, as summarized in Theorem~\ref{the:FTQC}.